Why travellers prefer Blue Cross

 It’s impossible to predict when we’ll be able to safely travel again.
-Several travel restrictions remain in place across the world and health officials continue to recommend avoiding non-essential travel.
+Several restrictions remain in place around the world.
+We would like to remind you to be cautious and check the measures in force for your destination on the Government of Canada website when planning your trip.
 But if you need to travel outside your province of residence for essential reasons—like work, or if you have family obligations—travel insurance is more important than ever before.

 Why buy travel insurance